-Fig. 2 depicts the REALTIME QA workflow for each week.
-We announce ~30 multiple-choice questions at 3 am GMT on every Saturday.
-We internally run API search (Google custom search, GCS) for these questions and share a set of documents (mostly news articles) with their URLs that are available at that time.
-Participants run their model on these questions, optionally using the documents from our API search as a knowledge source (indicated as dashed lines in Fig. 2).
+Fig. 3 depicts the REALTIME QA workflow for each week.
+We announce ~30 multiple-choice questions at 3 am GMT every Saturday.
+We internally run API search (Google custom search, GCS) for these questions and share a set of documents (mostly news articles) with the URLs that are available at that time.
+Participants run their model on these questions, optionally using the documents from our API search as a knowledge source (indicated as dashed lines in Fig. 3).
 While we provide our document set to lower barriers to submission, participants are also allowed to create and use knowledge sources by themselves (e.g., custom retrieval models or other external APIs such as Twitter API).
-System submissions are shared on
+System submissions are shared on our website with their performance and submission time.
+The submission window closes when the new set of questions is announced the next week.